Page updated 06-19-2019. By Lucrezia Mangione, MA, LPC, LCPC, NCC, BC-TMH,, DCEP.

 You can read about it directly from state and federal sources.
 Here are the links:

 Department of Health and Human Services:

-Keep in mind that if you decide to enter into counseling and therapy, you will be given detailed information concerning the Health Insurance
+Remember that if you decide to enter into counseling and therapy, you will be given detailed information concerning the Health Insurance

-It is important for you to know your rights as a client and/or patient when it comes to your health and the healthcare providers that you work.
+It is important for you to know your rights as a client and/or patient when it comes to your health and your health information.
 Knowledge is vital and empowering.
-Kindly read this information directly from the State of Maryland and Department of Health and Human Services (DHHS) websites for the most up-to-date information.
+Kindly read this information directly from the State website of Connecticut, Maryland and Virginia as well as the Department of Health and Human Services (DHHS) for the most up-to-date information.
 There you’ll find resources and detailed info to help you understand your rights as a client and/or patient.Home> Holistic Therapist> Confidentiality